NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/how-to/write_docstrings_org_api.md

 !!! tip "Do"
-    List the files containing necessary `InfrastructureSystems.jl` structs and methods in `SomeSiennaPackage.jl`'s Public API, then explicitly filter by what `SomeSiennaPackage.jl` exports.
+    List the files containing necessary `InfrastructureSystems.jl` structs and methods in `SomeSiennaPackage.jl`'s Public API markdown file, then explicitly filter by what `SomeSiennaPackage.jl` exports.
 Example:

     ````markdown